unavi-xyz/unavi/apps/docs/docs/avatars.md

 title: Avatars
 ---

-Any VRM file can be used as an avatar in the Wired.
+You can upload your own VRM avatar to use in the Wired.
+The Wired supports both the VRM 0.0 and 1.0 standard.

 ## 🤔 VRM